kostaskougios/terminal21-restapi/Readme.md

 # Need help?

-Please use the discussions of the project to post any questions, comments or ideas.
+Please use the [discussions](https://github.com/kostaskougios/terminal21-restapi/discussions) of the project to post any questions, comments or ideas.

+# Changelog

+## Version 0.2

+- Quick* classes to simplify UI creation
+- A few Nivo visualisation components
+- spark integration, terminal21 acts as a spark notebook

+## Version 0.1

+- initial release with std and chakra components